firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

     make EMUL=vcs $(pwd)/output/f1/FireSim-FireSimRocketConfig-BaseF1Config/rv64ui-p-simple.vpd

-Understanding A Meta-Simulation Waveform
+Understanding A Metasimulation Waveform
 ----------------------------------------

 Module Hierarchy
 ++++++++++++++++
 To build out a simulator, Golden Gate adds multiple layers of module hierarchy to the target design and performs additional hierarchy mutations to implement bridges and resource optimizations.
-Meta-simulation uses the ``FPGATop`` module as the top-level module, which excludes the platform shim layer (``F1Shim``, for EC2 F1).
+Metasimulation uses the ``FPGATop`` module as the top-level module, which excludes the platform shim layer (``F1Shim``, for EC2 F1).
 The original top-level of the input design is nested three levels below FPGATop:

 .. figure:: /img/metasim-module-hierarchy.png

-    The module hierarchy visible in a typical meta-simulation.
+    The module hierarchy visible in a typical metasimulation.

 Note that many other bridges (under ``FPGATop``), channel implementations (under ``SimWrapper``), and optimized models (under ``FAMETop``) may be